LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## main.py closing automatically

-This a is generally cause due to directly opening main.py instead open cmd and run `main.py` it is mentioned in tutorial
+This a is generally cause due to directly opening main.py by clicking on it.
+This is the wrong way of running the bot, please open CMD on Windows and run `main.py`.
+For further information, please check our documentation.